 At the beginning of November 1955, the Vicar who was the correspondent of the managers, reported that he had received notice from Miss Poole who wished to leave at the end of that month.
 She had suffered some ill-health over the previous two years, but she got married and was at that point known as Mrs Telling.
-Her sister, Mrs Roberts, had been helping out at the school.
+Her sister, Mrs Roberts, had been helping at the school.
 Temporary duties were given by Miss Harrop as a Supplementary Teacher in the infant's room, and the entry noted that she will be with the school until Easter 1956 when she would join her family in Singapore.
 She actually left at the end of 1955.
 It was agreed that Mrs Telling could teach part-time until a replacement for her could be found.
 At a school party held in February 1956, the Vicar referred to Mrs Telling's 30year service to the children of Bourton and presented her with a cheque from the managers.

 In September 1956 the school welcomed Mrs Edith Jeacock who was to be the new infant's teacher.
 She was highly qualified as a teacher and had been Deputy Headmistress at a grammar school in Liverpool for many years.
 But she only stayed until the end of 1959.
+(SHS N1405).

-At the end of 1958 workmen began preparations for a new block to be added to the school building with the foundations being laid in the playground.
-The work continued in to 1959 but then for some reason was stalled.
-In April of that year Mrs Worwood noted that very little work had been done, but in July added that "The new block can now be used."
+At the end of 1958 workmen began preparations for a new lavatory block to be added to the school building.
+Before this, the toilet block was outside the main school and had to be emptied by a mobile sanitary truck.
+The work continued into 1959 and in July Mrs Worwood noted that, "The new block can now be used."
 It was quite a novelty and a few days later an entry stated that, "The children were shown around the new block and shown how to use flush lavatories and where to hang clothes."
-But at this point the numbers of pupils attending was only 14.
+But at that point the numbers of pupils attending were only 14.